 Vendor On-Premise/Sole Staffing Provider- In this model, the client selects the primary staffing supplier as the MSP also.
 That agency is then responsible for all the resources provided.
 They may or may not partner with other staffing agencies to support delivery.
 Example- Tesla/West Valley Staffing, GE/TechWorkers

 The reason for this is that most of the complex part of an MSP program like selecting vendors, implementing the new systems, change management at the client and the transition is been done upfront.
-Also the MSP team uses a VMS (Vendor Management system), a software tool that is a combination of an HR system, ATS (Applicant Tracking System) and a Payroll and Payment system to conduct all staffing transactions from distributing requirements to billing.
+The MSP team also uses a VMS (Vendor Management system), a software tool that is a combination of an HR system, ATS (Applicant Tracking System) and a Payroll and Payment system to conduct all staffing transactions from distributing requirements to billing.
 The VMS system gives a dashboard to the MSP to track how the program is running and quickly identify problem areas.

 The local MSP team does tap into a shared pool of legal, workplace and industry experts for best practices, advice and troubleshooting if required.